sanjosh/smallprogs/basic/string/README.md

 position of each suffix, stored in sorted order

-binary search on suffix array
+do two binary search on suffix array

+find starting pos for pattern, pattern > suffixArray[mid]

+find ending pos for pattern  - suffixArray[mid].startsWith(pattern)

 ## inverse suffix array